logicalclocks/machine-learning-api/docs/model-registry/quickstart.md

 # Quickstart Guide

-The Hopsworks Model Registry is a centralized repository, within an organization, to manage machine learning models.
+Hopsworks Model Registry is a centralized repository, within an organization, to manage machine learning models.
 A model is the product of training a machine learning algorithm with training data.
 It could be an image classifier used to detect objects in an image, such as for example detecting cancer in an MRI scan.

-In this Quickstart Guide we are going to focus on how data scientists can create models and publish them to the Model Registry to make them available for further development and serving.
+In this Quickstart Guide we are going to focus on how data scientists can create models and publish them to the Model Registry to make them available to make them available for download by batch applications, model serving infrastructure, and other use cases.

 ### HSML library